esesmuedgars/IdeaKit/README.md

 ### Data formatters to display human-friendly content

-Learn about the best practices of converting data into readable strings or Swift objects and how to avoid common mistakes using formatters in [Apple's](https://twitter.com/apple) [sample code](https://developer.apple.com/documentation/foundation/formatter/displaying_human-friendly_content) (sample code is associated with WWDC20 session [video](https://developer.apple.com/videos/play/wwdc2020/10160) where [Karan Miśra](https://www.linkedin.com/in/karanmisra) walks viewers through the formatter APIs as well as how `SwiftUI` works with `.stringsdict` files.
+Learn about the best practices of converting data into readable strings or Swift objects and how to avoid common mistakes using formatters in [Apple's](https://twitter.com/apple) [sample code](https://developer.apple.com/documentation/foundation/formatter/displaying_human-friendly_content) (sample code is associated with WWDC20 [session](https://developer.apple.com/videos/play/wwdc2020/10160) where [Karan Miśra](https://www.linkedin.com/in/karanmisra) walks viewers through the formatter APIs as well as how `SwiftUI` works with `.stringsdict` files.
 Further, learn about modern formatter API in [_Data formatting in iOS 15_](#data-formatting-in-ios-15).

 ### Data formatting in iOS 15